Electric Citizen: Higher Time and Helltown (2016–2019)

+Career hiatus and EC4 (2020–present)

-The group went on hiatus in late 2019 and remained inactive for three years.
+The group went on hiatus in late 2019 after Laura Dolan developed a melanoma and remained inactive for three years.
 In 2022 it was announced that the band would be embarking on a comeback tour of Europe as a supporting act for Fu Manchu, including a performance at the Up In Smoke festival in Basel.
+In 2023, they began recording their fourth studio album; at the same time they performed a number of shows in Cincinnati under the alias "SISS", releasing a two-track demo under the moniker on August 27, 2024.